minvws/nl-rdo-rijksoverheid-ui-theme/README.md

 run `npm run visual:approve` to update the reference screenshots.
 Ideally, commit the updated screenshots along with the changes that cause the visual differences.

-If there are any issues with the visual regression tests, you can try using `npm run visual:reference` to generate fresh reference images from scratch.
+If there are any issues with the visual tests, you can try using `npm run visual:reference` to generate fresh reference images from scratch.

 ## Publishing